remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

       ],
     });
     ```

-    This role is assigned to [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L97), with access to interact to Cloudwatch and permissions to access other AWS services specified by `remotion-executionrole-policy`.
+    The  [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L97) has been assigned this role, which includes access to interact with Cloudwatch and permission to access other AWS services as specified in the `remotion-executionrole-policy`.

     ```bash title="grant access to the queue"
-    // 👇 grant permission enqueue function to publish to the queue remotionQueue.grantSendMessages(apiIntegrationRole);
+    // 👇 Grant permission to publish to the queue remotionQueue.grantSendMessages(apiIntegrationRole);
-    // 👇 grant permission to render function consume the queue remotionQueue.grantConsumeMessages(renderFunctionLambdaRole);
+    // 👇 grant permission to consume messages from the queue remotionQueue.grantConsumeMessages(renderFunctionLambdaRole);
     ```

-  - Allow render function to listen to the queue
+  - Allow the render function to listen to the queue.

   ```bash title="listen to queue"
      remotionRenderFunction.addEventSource(